socketteer/neural-chatbot/README.md

 You can play around with flags such a -rnn_size (defaults to 128; if you have more than a couple MB of data I would recommend a size of 300 or more), -num_layers (defaults to 2; you can try 3 or more) and dropout (try 0.5).

 If you are running on CPU, training will take at least a few hours.
-After training terminates, go to char-rnn/cv and copy the checkpoint with the lowest loss.
+After training terminates, go to char-rnn/cv and copy the checkpoint with the lowest loss to neural-chatbot/saved_policies.
 The naming scheme for the files is lm_lstm_epoch<epoch>_<loss>.t7.
 You can delete the rest of the checkpoints as they take up a lot of space.

 ##### "Loss is exploding!"